 The Leaning Tower of Pisa is just one of the buildings forming part of the Cathedral Group situated in the heart of Pisa.
 Construction of the cathedral commenced in 1063, the tower was begun in 1173, although work on this was suspended due to it developing a lean and due to wars with Genoa, Lucca and Florence.
 It was completed in 1350, although the bell-chamber was not added until 1372.
 The lean of the tower has progressively increased over the years so stabilisation was needed to rectify this, something that was completed in 2008.

 Started in the Romanesque style (Romanesque means in the Roman Manner) of Architecture which can be seen on the lower levels, the upper levels changed to the Gothic style which was replacing Romanesque architecture across Europe at that time; although the alternate red and white bands of marble show Islamic influence.
-The cathedral was completed in 1272.

-Construction on the baptistery began in 1153 in the Romanesque style although - like the cathedral - transformed to the Gothic style in 1277 by Nicola and Giovanni Pisano who are known for their Pulpits in the baptistery and the cathedral.
+The work was carried out by Nicola and Giovanni Pisano who are known for their Pulpits in the cathedral and the baptistery which was by Giovanni.
+Giovanni’s work also included the adding of the Dome in the 1300’s.
 The baptistery was finally completed in 1363.
 It is Italy’s largest baptistery and is dedicated to John the Baptist.
 Although it is not as pronounced as the famous tower, it too has a lean.

 The tower was completed in 1350 although the bell-chamber was added in 1372.
 The tower contains 7 bells which are musically tuned; the largest was added in 1655 and weighs three and a half tons.

 The lean of the tower has progressively increased over the years from 1.63 metres in 1360 to 5.2 metres in 1997 and without stabilisation the tower was likely to collapse within a couple of decades.
-The normal method of stabilisation would be to underpin the foundations by inserting new ones below the existing ones or by grouting, these were ruled out as they had been tried in the past and in 1995 work carried out made things worse when it lurched during ground freezing.
+The normal method of stabilisation would be to underpin the foundations by inserting new ones below the existing ones or by grouting, these were ruled out as they had been tried in the past, and in 1995 work carried out made things worse when it lurched during ground freezing.
 It was decided, therefore, to remove soil from underneath the higher side and reduce the lean that way.
 This was done by placing 870 metric tons of lead weights on the north side of the tower to helped stop additional movement.
 The structure was then braced and supported by steel cables tied to ground anchors to ensure it did not topple during work.
 Special drills were then used to remove small amounts of soil from under the higher side over several months; this caused the tower to slip back slowly into a more upright position.
 The final operation was to insert a concrete ring around its base.
 Work was completed in 2008 and the tower then opened again for visitors.

 To see more photographs and take a virtual tour of the site click on the photoshow below.